l3uddz/traktarr/README.md

   Add multiple movies to Radarr.

 Options:
   -t, --list-type TEXT            Trakt list to process.
-For example,
+For example, anticipated, trending,
-                                  anticipated, trending, popular, boxoffice,
+                                  popular, boxoffice, person, watched, recommended, played,
-                                  watched, played, watchlist or any URL to a list  [required]
-  -l, --add-limit INTEGER         Limit number of movies added to Radarr.
-                                  [default: 0]
-  -d, --add-delay FLOAT           Seconds between each add request to Radarr.
+                                  watchlist or any URL to a list  [required] -l, --add-limit INTEGER         Limit number of movies added to Radarr.  [default: 0] -d, --add-delay FLOAT           Seconds between each add request to Radarr.  [default: 2.5] -s, --sort [rating|release|votes]
-                                  [default: 2.5]
-  -s, --sort [votes|rating|release]
-                                  Sort list to process.
-  -r, --rating INTEGER            Only add movies above this rating according to Rotten Tomatoes Score
-                                  [default: 0]
-  -g, --genre TEXT                Only add movies from this genre to Radarr.
+                                  Sort list to process.  [default: votes] -r, --rating INTEGER            Set a minimum rating threshold (according to Rotten Tomatoes) -g, --genre TEXT                Only add movies from this genre to Radarr.
   -f, --folder TEXT               Add movies with this root folder to Radarr.
+  -a, --actor TEXT                Only add movies from this actor to Radarr.
   --no-search                     Disable search when adding movies to Radarr.
   --notifications                 Send notifications.
-  --authenticate-user TEXT        Specify which user to authenticate with to
-                                  retrieve Trakt lists.
+  --authenticate-user TEXT        Specify which user to authenticate with to retrieve Trakt lists.
                                   Default: first user in the config.
-  --ignore-blacklist              Ignores the blacklist when running the
+  --ignore-blacklist              Ignores the blacklist when running the command.
-                                  command.
+  --remove-rejected-from-recommended
+                                  Removes rejected/existing movies from recommended.
   --help                          Show this message and exit.
 ```